 When we talk about subscription analytics, we’re referring to the act of both tracking and displaying any data related to your subscription offering.
 This can include measuring your number of subscribers, your average order value (AOV), your churn rate, and much more (which we’ll review shortly).

-As for why this matters, these metrics are paramount for effectively optimizing and growing your subscription business.
+As for why conducting this subscriber data analysis matters, these metrics are paramount for effectively optimizing and growing your subscription business.

-Here are just some ways powerful subscription analytics can make a meaningful difference in driving data-driven decision-making:
+Here are just some ways powerful subscription business analytics can make a meaningful difference in driving data-driven decision-making:

-Knowing where to start with analytics can feel overwhelming.
+Knowing where to start with customer data can feel overwhelming.
 There’s a reason why it’s called analysis paralysis.

 Setting clear goals and knowing what you want to measure are smart ways to avoid this paralysis.
 As you’re figuring out what’s right for your eCommerce brand, here are the important subscription metrics you should know about to help improve your customer experience and create a stronger subscription offering overall:

 Your monthly recurring revenue, otherwise known as the gold standard for subscriptions, refers to how much revenue your subscription brings in each month.
 This metric can help you keep track of the success of your subscription program, make improvements, and accurately forecast future sales.